-We got our credit card information stolen when they hacked into a major retailer's system.
+Our credit card information was stolen when hackers broke into a major retailer's system.
 The fraud charges caused our credit card balance to go over the limit.
 Experian is now reporting that we were over the limit on our account.
 Why?
-It was clearly not our fault, but when our credit report is viewed it reflects negatively on us.
+It was clearly not our fault, but when our credit report is viewed, it reflects negatively on us.

-You may also dispute the information with Experian using its online dispute system.
-You can upload any documentation you have, as well, to support the dispute.
+If you choose to dispute the information online, you can also upload any documentation you have to support the dispute.
 When you submit your dispute, be sure to indicate that the high balance amount is because of fraudulent charges on your account.
 Experian will contact the creditor to notify them of your dispute and ask them to verify the information.

 Thanks for asking.